If you look for low volume custom aluminum extrusion parts or services, RapidDone can be one of your best options.

 Ship components for the marine industry.

-Aluminum alloys offer a series of benefits and extruded aluminum profiles combine these benefits with the possibility of a complete manufacturing process that allows creating optimized cross-sections to lessen weight and exploit mechanical properties.
+Aluminum alloys offer a series of benefits and extruded aluminum profiles combine these benefits with the possibility of a complete manufacturing process that allows the creation of optimized cross-sections to lessen weight and exploit mechanical properties.
 Some of the benefits of extruded aluminum are:

 High strength-to-weight ratio